The following professionals lent their expertise to this article:

 Cost: $12,825 – $17,200 (program dependent)

 Admissions Requirements: All applicants must be at least 18 years old, and you must be either a high school graduate or have a state-approved high school equivalency from an accredited institution.
-ATA’s admission process requires you to meet with an admission representative.
-ATA runs a background check and requires authorized transcripts from high school and college(s) previously attended.
+ATA’s admission process also requires you to:

-Curriculum: You’ll learnthe administrative and clinical aspects of a healthcare environment, including coursework in medical theory and terminology, clinical procedures, medical billing, and anatomy and physiology.
-Classes happen online, and you’ll participate in clinical laboratory classes and an externship.
+Curriculum: You’ll learn the administrative and clinical aspects of a healthcare environment, including coursework in medical theory and terminology, clinical procedures, medical billing, and anatomy and physiology.
+Classes happen online, and you’ll participate hands-on work with clinical laboratory classes and an externship.

 Community Care College

-If you’re considering pursuing your RMA, programs such as the hybrid medical assisting course at Community Care College (CCC) can be a great option.
+If you want to pursue your RMA, programs such as the hybrid medical assisting course at Community Care College (CCC) can be a great option.
 This nine-month hybrid program combines the flexibility of online coursework with valuable hands-on learning.

 Duration: 9 months